FarronF/limerick-council-meetings/meetings/2019/04/29-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council  - 25th March 2019.md

 together with copy of Limerick City and County Council Audit Committee Annual Report 2018.

-The Report was noted by the Members.---
+The Report was noted by the Members.
+---
 7

 **(e)**